 Women serving as Deacons is not something new in the Church, though it will be new for our particular church.
 The decision to exclude women from Deacon ministry is typically based upon an interpretation of Scripture.
 The Bible does not categorically exclude women from such ministry.

 For months our Deacons have questioned how to best increase the effectiveness of their valuable and important ministry.
 They saw the need for more people serving as Deacons.
 With the help of small group leaders they identified and interviewed potential additions.
 All involved continued to pray as ten people were identified.

 While less than one-fifth of our Deacons will be women, our Deacon Ministry will improve with their addition.
 Care will be provided to a larger number of people.
 Frankly, we anticipate the addition of women will elevate the care provided to the church by each and every Deacon.

-Our Deacons unanimously recommend the addition of Andy Beasley, Jarrie Bond, Carter Hayes, Keely Langdon, Kyle Langdon, David Leeper, Mike Newton.
-Frank Stevenson, Gil Weldon, and Sue Wingler to our Deacon Ministry and ask our church family to affirm this recommendation in a called business conference this Sunday, May 19, between our two worship services, or at approximately 10:10 am.
+Our Deacons unanimously recommend the addition of Andy Beasley, Jarrie Bond, Carter Hayes, Keely Langdon, Kyle Langdon, David Leeper, Frank Stevenson, Gil Weldon, and Sue Wingler to our Deacon Ministry and ask our church family to affirm this recommendation in a called business conference this Sunday, May 19, between our two worship services, or at approximately 10:10 am.